Official holidays

 Like so many traditional Korean holidays, Tano (Dano) isn't as big a deal as it used to be in the old days.
 But Kangnung (Gangneung) usually does it up right with a big multi-day festival every year.
 This is the official celebration (actually designated Intangible Cultural Asset #13 by the Korean government) and people come from all over the nation for the weekend.
 Sometimes we westerners show up too.

 Kangnung Tano (or Gangneung Dano, if you prefer) starts on the holiday and runs for 4 more days after that.
-Plan to arrive a few days before 10 June 2024.
+Plan to arrive a few days before 31 May 2025.

 Memorial Day, Hyun Choong Il, is the 6th of June.
 It's pretty much the same as our US holiday -- a rememberance of the soldiers who have died in battle for Korea, and in the movement for independence from Japan.
 Soldiers are honored in ceremonies, especially at Seoul's National Cemetary.
 Official holiday.

-Chilsok is the 7th day of the 7th lunar month (10 August 2024).
+Chilsok is the 7th day of the 7th lunar month (29 August 2025).
 It marks the beginning of the monsoon season.
 It's also a sort of early harvest festival, because melons and pumpkins ripen about this time.
 Not surprisingly, pumpkins figure in some of the traditional Chilsok foods.
 So does wheat, since wheat's flavor is supposed to be at its peak at Chilsok.
 If you can actually find anyone celebrating this neglected and nearly forgotten festival, you're apt to get wheat noodles and/or milijeonbyeong (pancakes).
 Rice cakes with azuki red beans (siruttok) are also traditional.

 Constitution Day is the 17th of July.
 This holiday celebrates the anniversary of the 1948 establishment of Korea's constitution.
 It's an official holiday.
 It used to be a work holiday, but is no more.
 The quips about constitutional rights just write themselves, don't they?